deleonab/orchestrating-containers-with-kubernetes-1/README.md

 - Configure network plugins for the containers to communicate
 - Manage periodical upgrade of the cluster
 - Configure observability and auditing

+##### Tools to be used

+- VM: AWS EC2
+- OS: Ubuntu 20.04 lts+
+- Docker Engine
+- kubectl console utility
+- cfssl and cfssljson utilities
+- Kubernetes cluster
+- We shall create 3 EC2 Instances, and in the end, we will have the following parts of the cluster properly configured:

+##### Final Outcome
+- One Kubernetes Master
+- Two Kubernetes Worker Nodes
+- Configured SSL/TLS certificates for Kubernetes components to communicate securely
+- Configured Node Network
+- Configured Pod Network